wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (7) If the High Court grants relief it may grant it on such terms (if any) as to costs, expenses, damages, compensation, penalty, or otherwise, including the granting of an injunction to restrain any like breach in the future, as the High Court in the circumstances of each case thinks fit.

-    Compare: 1972 No 15 [s 28][354]
+    Compare: 1972 No 15 [s 28][369]

 ##### 166 Expiry of lease

-*   (1) Despite [section 50(c)][61], the term of the lease or any renewed or extended term is deemed not to have expired until the unit plan has been cancelled or a certificate of expiry has been registered in accordance with subsection (3).
+*   (1) The term of the lease or any renewed or extended term is deemed not to have expired until the unit plan has been cancelled or a certificate of expiry has been registered in accordance with subsection (3).

     (2) On the cancellation of the unit plan the term of the lease is deemed to expire unless the lessor, in writing, has consented to the cancellation of the plan and agreed that the lease is to continue in force according to its tenor.

-    (3) Despite [section 50(c)][61], at any time after the date on which the lease or any extended or renewed term is by the relevant instrument expressed to expire, the following persons may lodge with the Registrar a certificate of expiry in the prescribed form:
+    (3) At any time after the date on which the lease or any extended or renewed term is by the relevant instrument expressed to expire, the following persons may lodge with the Registrar a certificate of expiry in the prescribed form:

     *   (a) the lessor; or